-Five states, Oregon, Washington, California, Colorado, Vermont and the District of Columbia now allow Death with Dignity and have clear procedures and tracking in place.
+Seven states, Oregon, Washington, California, Colorado, Vermont, Hawaii and the District of Columbia now allow Death with Dignity and have clear procedures and tracking in place.
 Montana overturned bans on aid in dying making it accessible through the courts.
 In total, 10% of states permit end of life choice.
 With more than half the nation supporting aid in dying laws one may wonder why more states don't allow it?
 The answer starts with politics.
 Legislators are reluctant to pass assisted dying acts.
 Both Washington and Oregon used the initiative process to pass laws by popular vote thereby avoiding the complexities involved in a House or Senate bill.
 Vermont legislators are so far alone in finding the will to vote.
 They enacted The Patient Choice and Control at End of Life Act in 2013.
 Will Brittany Maynard's decision prompt action in other states?

 In the New York Times article Aid in Dying Movement Takes Hold in Some States they note recent momentum suggesting that Baby Boomers' experiences with aging/dying parents is reshaping public opinion and driving new debate on Death With Dignity.
 A Harris Poll in 2011 however found that 18-54 year-olds had a more favorable view of aid in dying then the Boomers.
 Across all age groups more than 2/3rds of respondents thought that terminally ill people had a right to choose to end their own life.
 If you watched television the night of Maynard's death, you saw an America ready to take on the question: Is it time for Death With Dignity?